Israel has agreed to a truce in Lebanon. Here’s what that means

 The ceasefire agreement heralds much-needed respite for Lebanese civilians, hundreds of whom have been killed in Israeli airstrikes, as well as for Israelis, millions of whom have taken to shelters amid Hezbollah’s daily barrage of rocket fire.

-By Wednesday afternoon, thousands of Lebanese had begun to travel back to their homes in the south, despite warnings from the Israeli and Lebanese governments not to return immediately.
-Lebanon’s military, which is being deployed south to help observe the peace, has warned residents to be on alert for unexploded weapons left after the conflict.
+Thousands of Lebanese had begun to travel back to their homes in the south, despite warnings from the Israeli and Lebanese governments not to return immediately.

+Residents in the southern Lebanese town of Qlayaa were seen cheering and throwing rice in the air – a gesture of celebration – as a Lebanese regiment arrived in the town on Wednesday evening.
+Under the truce, the Lebanese military will ramp up its presence in the south to help preserve the peace.

 But there are questions about how long the truce may hold for.
 Israel insists that it will take military action in response to any breach of the agreement.
 That could reignite the conflict, putting US-backed diplomatic efforts in jeopardy.